hariQ acupuncture & herbs

 What causes trigger fingers?

-While most may not know, women in 50s are, in fact, at higher risk for trigger fingers than men.
+While most may not know, women in their 50s are, in fact, at higher risk for trigger fingers than men.
 The time frame of greater risk for developing it is post-pregnancy or menopause.

 How long does it take to recover from a trigger finger?